Learning Objectives

 One of the distinguishing features of life is that cells are made of organic compounds and large molecules constructed from simple organic compounds.
 Up to the early 19th century, scientists thought only living organisms could make organic compounds.
 Organic compounds are all built from carbon atoms, but not all molecules containing carbon are organic.
 So how do we recognize organic molecules?

-• Organic molecules have at least one covalent bond between C and H or between C and C. In chemistry parlance, the carbon atom in organic molecules must be reduced and not be fully oxidized (has covalent bonds only to oxygen atoms).
-Carbon dioxide (CO2; O=C=O) is an inorganic form of carbon because the carbon atom has bonds only to oxygen atoms, and is therefore completely oxidized.
+- Organic molecules have at least one covalent bond between C and H or between C and C. In chemistry parlance, the carbon atom in organic molecules must be reduced and not be fully oxidized.
+A fully oxidized carbon is not organic because it would have covalent bonds only to oxygen atoms.
+For instance, carbon dioxide (CO2; O=C=O) is an inorganic form of carbon because the carbon atom has bonds only to oxygen atoms, and is therefore completely oxidized.

-Organic molecules can arise naturally from abiotic synthesis (see Miller-Urey expt), but in the biosphere, most organic molecules are synthesized by living organisms.
+Organic molecules can arise naturally from abiotic synthesis (recall the Miller-Urey experiment), but in the biosphere, most organic molecules are synthesized by living organisms.

 The 3 types of macromolecules (very large molecules) are polysaccharides, nucleic acids (DNA and RNA), and proteins.
-Students should know how cells make these macromolecules, and their basic structures and functions.
+You should know how cells make these macromolecules, and their basic structures and functions.

 3. Small organic molecules are covalently linked (polymerized) to form the 3 types of large biological macromolecules (polymers); lipid membranes self-assemble.